 Croup is a viral illness in young children which causes narrowing of the upper airways.
 Croup is often a mild illness but can quickly become serious, so do not hesitate to get medical help.

-An oximetry test measures the amount of oxygen in the blood and can be used in the assessment of your child's breathing during sleep.
+An oximetry test measures the amount of oxygen in the blood and can be used to assess your child's breathing during sleep.

 Pneumonia is an infection of the lungs.
 It causes cough, fever and problems with breathing.
 Most children make a complete recovery from pneumonia.

 A polysomnogram (sleep study) is the gold-standard test for the investigation of breathing problems during sleep.